 High-skilled players will always find interesting matches to play in a skill-based matchmaking system.
 They’ll face players who might have a different playstyle, which could be a challenge to overcome.

-This may seem like the perfect scenario for all kinds of players, but there are downsides that could become significant, as seen in other games with skill-based matchmaking, such as Overwatch and League of Legends.
+This may seem like the perfect scenario for all kinds of players, but there are downsides that could become significant, as seen in other games with skill-based matchmaking like Overwatch and League of Legends.

-The distribution of players in skill ratings almost always shows there are very few players with very low and very high ratings, and the population grows toward the intermediate skill ratings.
-These intermediate levels are where most players will be, and that would probably be the case in Fortnite as well.
+The distribution of players in skill ratings almost always shows that there are few players with very low and very high ratings, and the population grows toward the intermediate skill ratings.
+These intermediate levels are where most players will be and that would probably be the case in Fortnite as well.

 This could lead to high-ranked players creating secondary accounts to play in lower skill ratings just to be able to play their matches.

 All these upsides and downsides are still theories, however.
-There’s no proof that a skill-based matchmaking system is active in Fortnite, and there’s no way to prove it would have these positive and negative effects if it existed.
+There’s not enough data yet to assess the impact of skill-based matchmaking in Fortnite and there’s no way to prove it'll have these positive and negative effects when it's on.